 Will all MPH programs at the UW SPH be affected?

 Most of the degree programs will be affected, in that students will take the common core curriculum and the common core will also require changes to other parts of the curriculi.
-There are two exceptions: The Community-Oriented Public Health Practice (COPHP) MPH and the Executive MPH.
+There are two exceptions: The Community-Oriented Public Health Practice (COPHP) MPH and the Online MPH.
 The COPHP program uses a unique problem-based pedagogy and is run in partnership with the UW Continuum College.
-The executive MPH is geared to full-time professionals and is primarily online.
+The Online MPH is geared to full-time professionals and is primarily online.

 Are other schools revising their curricula?